languagesai/documentation/docs/README.md

 *Our extension is available on Chrome, Firefox and Safari*

-If you haven't our extension yet, here are the links where you can get it:
+If you haven't installed our extension yet, here are the links where you can get it:

 [Get it for Chrome](https://chrome.google.com/webstore/detail/languagesai-extension/ocjbabgnfnblhgpddnnlhccmihnlombj ":ignore title") - [Get it for Firefox](https://addons.mozilla.org/fr/firefox/addon/languages-ai-extension/ ":ignore title") - [Get it for Safari](https://safari-extensions.apple.com/details/?id=www.languages.ai-Q6TC99QXA7 ":ignore title")